 The Learning Agreement must be signed by the host university.
-Any changes must be reported within one month.
+Any changes should be added to the Learning Agreement during the semester.

 The Confirmation of Attendance must be signed by the host university during the last week of the Erasmus stay abroad.

 Only one extension can be applied for.
 An application for an extension must be receivedby the International Office at least 4 weeks before expiration of the originally scheduled period.
 The extension must be an immediate continuation of the originally scheduled period and may not be longer than this period.